 If you have never heard of Manhattanhenge, welcome to New York!
 You should stay a while, try our bagels!
 Brace yourselves, 100’s of sunset Instagrams are coming.

-In case you’re too embarrassed to ask what Manhattanhenge is, and too lazy to Google it, we’ll tell you: Manhattanhenge is when the setting sun aligns with the east-west streets of the main grid of Manhattan (thank you, Wikipedia.).
-Yes, thousands of tourists will be strolling zombie-like into the middle of busy intersections like lemmings… Stay safe kids!
+In case you’re too embarrassed to ask what Manhattanhenge is, and too lazy to Google it, we’ll tell you: Manhattanhenge is when the setting sun aligns with the east-west streets of the main grid of Manhattan.
+Thousands of tourists will be strolling zombie-like into the middle of busy intersections like lemmings to catch a glimpse… Stay safe kids!

-Your last chance to catch the full sun event in all it’s hengie-glory on Wednesday, July 12 at 8:20 pm.
+Your last chance to catch the full sun event in all it’s hengie-glory is on Thursday, July 12 at 8:20 pm.

 The best streets to catch the phenomena (wide enough for the best shots/views) are: